Eviplera (rilpivirine + tenofovir + FTC)

 - Other notes: Eviplera is currently only approved for use in combinations in people starting treatment for the first time (treatment-naive) who have a viral load that is less than 100,000 copies/mL

 - Resistance to rilpivirine in Eviplera is closely linked to less than perfect adherence.

 - Resistance to rilpivirine is likely to result in resistance to other NNRTIs including nevirapine or efavirenz.
 For this reason it is not recommended to use if you are not adherent.

 Information on tenofovir side effects from the i-Base side effects guide.

-The European patient information and detailed Product Information for Eviplera are available in PDF format from this link at the European Medicines Agency (EMA) website.
+The European patient information and detailed Product Information for Eviplera are available from this link on the European Medicines Agency (EMA) website.

 The Patient Information is a simplified summary: what the drug is, why it is used, results from studies and cautions including side effects.